estshorter/robotics/README.md

+This repository provies Python implementation of RRT, RRT*, and Pure Pursuit.
-These codes are derived from [Python Robotics](https://atsushisakai.github.io/PythonRobotics/)
+These codes are derived from [Python Robotics](https://atsushisakai.github.io/PythonRobotics/).